stripe-archive/PaymentKit/README.md

 - Remove any references to 'PaymentKit' in your `Podfile`, if you're using Cocoapods.
 - Rename any instances of `PTKView` in your application to `STPPaymentCardTextField`.
 - Remove any lines that read `#import 'PTKView.h'`, and replace them with `#import <Stripe/Stripe.h>`.
-- Any classes that implement the `PTKViewDelegate` protocol should now adopt the `STPPaymentCardTextField` protocol instead.
+- Any classes that implement the `PTKViewDelegate` protocol should now adopt the `STPPaymentCardTextFieldDelegate` protocol instead.
 - Adjust your `PTKViewDelegate` methods as follows:

 ```objc